MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-shared-with-me.md

 ## Open shared content from an email link

-When a designer creates or updates content, they often share that content in email.
+When designers create or update content, they often share that content in email.
 An email link gives you direct access to a single piece of content, such as a report or an app.
 Select the link to open and install the content.

 :::image type="content" source="media/end-user-shared-with-me/email-report-link.png" alt-text="Screenshot showing an email with a link to a report.":::

 ## View and open content from your *Apps* tab
-Apps that ve been directly shared with you and apps that you've downloaded are listed in your **Apps** tab.
-These apps have been sent to you in an email link, that the *creator* or *owner* has automatically installed for you, or that you've installed from [AppSource](../consumer/end-user-apps.md#get-a-new-app).
+Apps that have been directly shared with you and apps that you've downloaded are listed in your **Apps** tab.
+You've received these apps in one of the following ways:
+- sent to you as a link in an email, and you've clicked the link
+- the app *creator* or *owner* has automatically installed the app for you
+- you've installed the app from [AppSource](../consumer/end-user-apps.md#get-a-new-app).

 Scroll through **Apps** to see reports, dashboards and scorecards.
-To display the list, from the nav pane, select the Apps icon.
+To display the list, from the nav pane, select the **Apps** icon.

 :::image type="content" source="media/end-user-shared-with-me/power-bi-apps.png" alt-text="Screenshot showing Apps selected from the nav pane.":::